nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a volunteer with the specified `VOLUNTEER_INDEX` to the list of participants of the event with the specified `EVENT_INDEX`.

-Format: `assign v/ VOLUNTEER_INDEX e/ EVENT_INDEX`
+Format: `assign v/VOLUNTEER_INDEX e/EVENT_INDEX`

 * The index refers to the number on the left of the event and volunteer's name in their respective lists.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `assign v/ 1 e/ 2` assigns the first volunteer on the volunteer list to the list of participants of the second event on the event list.
+* `assign v/1 e/2` assigns the first volunteer on the volunteer list to the list of participants of the second event on the event list.

 ### Removing a volunteer from an event: `unassign`

 Removes a volunteer with the specified `VOLUNTEER_INDEX` to the list of participants of the event with the specified `EVENT_INDEX`.

-Format: `unassign v/ VOLUNTEER_INDEX e/ EVENT_INDEX`
+Format: `unassign v/VOLUNTEER_INDEX e/EVENT_INDEX`

 * The index refers to the number on the left of the event and volunteer's name in their respective lists.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `unassign v/ 1 e/ 2` removes the first volunteer on the volunteer list from the list of participants of the second event on the event list.
+* `unassign v/1 e/2` removes the first volunteer on the volunteer list from the list of participants of the second event on the event list.

 ## Event-related Commands